Where can I have a balance?

 How long is a balance?

 Treatments vary in length due to each one being unique to what your body needs on that day but they are usually between 45 minutes to an hour.
-I allow longer for a first appointment, usually around 90 minutes, as I need to take an in depth medical history to make sure the treatment is safe for you.
+Before your first visit to the clinic we will have a phone consultation which can take around half an hour.
+This is because I need to take an in depth medical history to make sure the treatment is safe for you.

 How much is a balance and how can I pay?

-Initial appointments are £65, follow-up appointments are £50 (subject to change).
+Initial appointments are £70, follow-up appointments are £55 (subject to change).
 You can pay by cash or bank transfer at the end of your treatment.
 I’m sorry but I cannot currently accept cards or cheques.
+Any last minute cancellations within 24 hours of a treatment will still be chargeable.

 What will you do?

 Each balance is unique to that person for that day.
 Our bodies are constantly changing and going through different experiences so what I do depends on you!
 I will always consider your medical history and your “Godai” (see page “About Amatsu”) to ensure a safe treatment.
 Amatsu is a manual therapy so I will be carrying out diagnostic tests including orthopaedic tests and muscle testing which involve me touching you.
 Some movements you will carry out yourself, for example showing me your range of movement in an area of concern.
-Amatsu is a gentle therapy so there is no cracking of bones or painful manipulation.
+Amatsu is a gentle therapy and my aim is to keep you feeling as safe as possible.
 You may experience some discomfort but the application of Taijutsu to the treatment ensures safe mobilisation and stretching.
 If there is anything that worries or concerns you, just let me know.

 How can I prepare for a balance?